Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 Our latest robot vacuum obstacle avoidance evaluations.

-What We Learned: The Losers
+What We Learned: Lower-Scoring Systems

-Robots that rely solely on structured light without a camera or crossed lasers have been some of the lowest scoring models that we have evaluated.
-At this point in time, this configuration, often found on lower-end models, just doesnโ€™t cut it if obstacle avoidance is a priority for you.
+Robots that rely solely on structured light without a camera or IR laser system have been among the lowest-scoring models we’ve evaluated.
+At this point, this configuration—often found on lower-end models—simply doesn’t perform well if obstacle avoidance is a priority.

 Final Thoughts

-While there still isnโ€™t a consensus on the best obstacle avoidance system, we’re getting closer to a solution every day.
+While there still isn’t a consensus on the best obstacle avoidance system, we’re getting closer to a solution every day.
 These technologies continue to improve, and we expect to see even more advancements in the near future.

 What we test for